Kotlin/KEEP/proposals/stdlib/group-and-fold.md

 ## Reference implementation

+See reference implementation in the repository [kotlinx.collections.experimental](https://github.com/ilya-g/kotlinx.collections.experimental/tree/master/kotlinx-collections-experimental/src/main/kotlin/kotlinx.collections.experimental/grouping)

 ### Receivers

-It is possible to provide operation for each collection-like receiver.
+It is possible to provide the operation for each collection-like receiver.

 ### Return type

-The operation returns `Map<K, R>`, where `K` is the type of key and `R` is the type of accumulator.
+The operation returns `Map<K, R>`, where `K` is the type of the key and `R` is the type of the accumulator.

 ## Unresolved questions